 I began my yoga journey while on holiday in Spain on a walking holiday.
 There were yoga classes on offer every morning and after the first one, I was completely hooked and didn't miss a single one for the whole of the week.
 Once I was back from holiday, I searched for somewhere to do yoga near me and was really lucky to discover yoga centre locally, offering a wide range of classes.
 I started attending classes about 3 times a week and also doing some of the workshops and courses on offer there to learn about meditation and the various aspects of yoga.
 I had a stressful job at the time, with constant impossible deadlines but I was determined to keep going with the yoga as I recognised how much it help keep me centered.
 About 18 months after my first class in Spain, I started my Teacher Training Course, at the end of which, I realised I was only just scratching the surface.
 Since completing the course in 2014, I have continued to attend a variety of courses and workshops to increase my knowledge, both for my own interest and to pass on to my students.

 When I'm not working or teaching, I try to spend as much of my time outdoors as possible, either going for long walks near my home or pottering around in the garden or my allotment.
 I am particularly interested in living a sustainable life that improves the earth for subsequent generations.
-I've dabbled in Biodymanic techniques in my allotment and I will be attending a Permaculture Design Course in a few weeks which you will no doubt hear about on my forthcoming blog!
+I've dabbled in Biodymanic techniques in my allotment and completed a Permaculture Design Course.
+I'm currently working on a workshop to integrate the principles of Permaculture with the principles of Yoga to help us live a healthy and balanced life.
+Watch this space..